alexandreLITHAUD/Rapport-De-Stage-INFO4-LIG/main.md

   During this placement, my aim was to use and improve the NixOS-Compose tool, and to create various compositions with a view to using them for research purposes.
 NixOS-Compose (or NXC) is a piece of software created by the team, enabling a complex infrastructure of several nodes to be described, with the emphasis on reproducibility and simplicity of implementation.
 I also contributed to the maintenance of software such as OAR and EAR, improving their stability and performance through updates.
 All this was done using the Grid5000 system, which enabled me to test my developments in a real environment.\newline

   In this report, you will follow the creation of the various compositions I created in order to test the performance of several distributed file systems in the Grid5000 node network.
-keywords-fr: "Nix, Programmation Fonctionnel, Laboratoire, NixOS, NixOS-Compose, Grid5000, Systèmes de fichiers, Logiciel de Recherche, Maintenance, HPC, Infrastructure Distribué."
+keywords-fr: "Nix, Reproductibilité, Programmation Fonctionnel, Laboratoire, NixOS, NixOS-Compose, Grid5000, Systèmes de fichiers, Logiciel de Recherche, Maintenance, HPC, Infrastructure Distribué."
-keywords-en: "Nix, Functional Programming, Laboratory, NixOS, NixOS-Compose, Grid5000, File Systems, Research Softwares, Maintenance, HPC, Distributed Infrastructure"
+keywords-en: "Nix, Reproductibility, Functional Programming, Laboratory, NixOS, NixOS-Compose, Grid5000, File Systems, Research Softwares, Maintenance, HPC, Distributed Infrastructure"
 company: Laboratoire d’informatique de Grenoble
 address: "Bâtiment IMAG, 700, AV.
 Centrale, 38401 Saint Martin d’Hères"
 phone: "07.87.30.90.36"